A Monster Calls

-A Monster Calls is a low fantasy novel written for young adults by Patrick Ness (from an original idea by Siobhan Dowd) illustrated by Jim Kay and published by Walker in 2011.
+A Monster Calls is a low fantasy novel written for young adults by Patrick Ness, adapted from an original idea by Siobhan Dowd, illustrated by Jim Kay and published by Walker Books in 2011.
 Set in present-day England, it features a boy who struggles to cope with the consequences of his mother's illness.
 He is repeatedly visited in the middle of the night by a monster who tells stories.
 Dowd was terminally ill with cancer when she came up with the idea for the story, and died before she could write it.

-Ness and Kay respectively won the Carnegie Medal and the Greenaway Medal in 2012, the "year's best" children's literary awards by the British librarians (CILIP).
-A Monster Calls is the only book to have won both Medals.
+Ness and Kay respectively won the Carnegie Medal and the Kate Greenaway Medal in 2012, the "year's best" children's literary awards from the Chartered Institute of Library and Information Professionals (CILIP).
+A Monster Calls is the only book to have won both awards.

-The novel was adapted into the 2016 film of the same name.
+The novel was later adapted into a 2016 film and 2018 stage production of the same name.

 Origin

 Siobhan Dowd conceived the novel while she had cancer.
 She discussed it and contracted to write it with editor Denise Johnstone-Burt at Walker Books, who also worked with Patrick Ness.
 After Dowd's death in August 2007, Walker arranged for Ness to write the story.
 Later, Walker and Ness arranged for Jim Kay to illustrate it, but Ness and Kay did not meet until after it was published in May 2011.

-After winning the Carnegie, Ness discussed the writing with The Guardian newspaper:
+After winning the Carnegie Medal, Ness discussed the writing with The Guardian: